mrhenko/CSS-Gridmaker/README.md

 VERSION HISTORY
 ---------------

+### 0.2.5.1
+* Fixed a really bad bug with the gutters.
+Turns out it's a good idea to test your CSS in the browser.
+(Who knew...)

 ### 0.2.5
 * Enabled a default mode
 * Fixed a bug that meant that the gutter was always 20px, no matter what --gutter value was used.